 Imagine for a moment, you’re far from civilization, riding along and the road begins to curve left, then right and back again.
 You take it on.
 The torque is exhilarating, the power reacts and replies with silky smooth adjustments and this, under all circumstances.
 You feel as though there’s a spring in your step and yet as you shift higher, with more power comes the feeling of increased stability.
 This is how the Triumph Street Triple R bends to your response.
 Nicely, strongly and with little effort.
 Forward you lean against its nearly naked handlebar watching the Street Triple R hold its line within millimetres of accuracy.
 It’s not a dream, it’s real – the Triumph Street Triple R.

-The Triumph pictured here was tested and ridden for over seven days on a glorious ride completely around Lake Superior (read the story here) some 2,000 kilometres and loaded with cargo.
+The Triumph pictured here was enjoyed and ridden on a long distance tour completely around Lake Superior (Read The Full Story!) some 2,000 kilometres and loaded with cargo.
 Through city, country, fast wooded corners and secondary roads.
 It constantly altered its ability – as in a kid’s toy transformer to meet the ride demands and expectations.
 It’s the bike for all forms of riding – a commuter, a tourer, a sport bike for road or track, and a radical motorcycle ride of sheer pleasure.

 You feel as though there’s a spring in your step and yet as you shift higher, with more power comes the feeling of increased stability.
 This is how the Street Triple R bends to your response.